-Osney Island is one of seven communities across Oxfordshire that has been selected to help planners build the energy systems of tomorrow.
+Osney Island is one of six communities across Oxfordshire that has been selected to help planners build the energy systems of tomorrow.
 The community is supporting efforts to:

-- increase the ability of the grid to accept input from local renewable energy sources (hydro and solar)
+- reduce demand on the grid by generating renewable energy locally (hydro and solar)

 - experiment with battery storage of electricity from these renewable sources so that power can be used when needed

 - facilitate the adoption of more electric vehicles locally